vanhuycntt/TicketToGo/ultimate/environment/README.md

     - GOBIN:
     The command `go install` build the binary executable file and put it to install directory .
 Tne install directory is controlled by **GOPATH** and **GOBIN** environment variables.
-    The rule of this reference as below:
+    The rule that install directory belongs to as below:
-    >> If GOBIN is set, binaries are installed to that directory.
-If GOPATH is set, binaries are installed to the bin subdirectory of the first directory in the GOPATH list.
+    > If **GOBIN** is set, binaries are installed to that directory.
+If **GOPATH** is set, binaries are installed to the bin subdirectory of the first directory in the **GOPATH** list.
 Otherwise, binaries are installed to the bin subdirectory of the default GOPATH ($HOME/go or %USERPROFILE%\go).

-1. Advanced variable
+1. Advanced variables